cth/QsubCmds.jl/README.md

 The `qsub` function accepts a number of optional options:

+ - `name`::String short name of job (to be used by qsub)
- - `stderr`::ASCIIString points to a file where stderr from the job is logged.
+ - `stderr`::String points to a file where stderr from the job is logged.
- - `stdout`::ASCIIString points to a file where stdout from the job is logged.
+ - `stdout`::String points to a file where stdout from the job is logged.
- - `environment`::ASCIIString One of the available parallel environments, e.g., `smp`.
+ - `environment`::String One of the available parallel environments, e.g., `smp`.
- - `queue`::ASCIIString specify which queue to use.
+ - `queue`::String specify which queue to use.
  - `vmem_mb`::UInt64 Specify how many megabytes of virtual memory to allocate for the job.
  - `cpus`::UInt64 How many CPUs to allocate for job.
  - `depends`: An array of submitted jobs that must finished before present job will be run.